melvintoledo/melvintoledo/README.md

 # Melvin Andrew Capuli Toledo

-I am Melvin Andrew Capuli Toledo, a 21-year-old aspiring computer engineer with a deep passion for technology and problem-solving.
+I am Melvin Andrew Capuli Toledo, an aspiring computer engineer with a deep passion for technology and problem-solving.
 My goal is to excel in the field of computer engineering, where I can apply my skills and knowledge to develop innovative solutions.

 ## Skills & Technologies